junjie/JJPluralForm/README.md

 ## License

-This Source Code Form is subject to the terms ofthe Mozilla Public License, v.
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 ## Suggested Attribution Format